logzio/documentation/docs/_include/general-shipping/k8s.md

 ## Handling image pull rate limit

-In certain situations, such as with spot clusters where pods/nodes are frequently replaced, you may encounter the pull rate limit for images fetched from Docker Hub.
-This could result in the following error: `You have reached your pull rate limit.
+Docker Hub pull rate limits could result in the following error: `You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limits`.

-To address this issue, you can use the `--set` commands provided below in order to access an alternative image repository:
+To avoid this, use the `--set` commands below to access an alternative image repository:

 ```shell
 --set logzio-k8s-telemetry.image.repository=ghcr.io/open-telemetry/opentelemetry-collector-releases/opentelemetry-collector-contrib